 All conference and journal submissions need to pass all internal reviews before they can be submitted.
 Dr. Wang must see a presentation of the material that you plan to submit for publication.
 See Section 21 for the format of this presentation.

-For any journal manuscripts, the students need to give Dr Wang a directory containing the result/theme discussion PPTs, the manuscript, and required submission files for the specific journal targeted, the EndNote library file with a JOURNAL STYLE file, the subdirectory containing *.PDF of all the references cited, and potential referee list.
+For any journal manuscripts, the students need to give Dr. Wang a directory containing the result/theme discussion PPTs, the manuscript, and required submission files for the specific journal targeted, the EndNote library file with a JOURNAL STYLE file, the subdirectory containing *.PDF of all the references cited, and potential referee list.

-Because Dr Wang is often unavailable, you may choose to go through the post-doc gate-keeping system instead.
-Please note that this option is only available for conference submissions, all journal submissions must go through Dr Wang to be approved.
+Because Dr. Wang is often unavailable, you may choose to go through the post-doc gate-keeping system instead.
+Please note that this option is only available for conference submissions, all journal submissions must go through Dr. Wang to be approved.
 See Section 22 for an overview of this process.

 How to make 20 slides PLUS ONE directory to discuss your manuscript